-The Canadian and American broadband operations are subject to extensive and evolving laws, regulations and policies at the federal, provincial, state and local levels.
-Cogeco Connexion is primarily regulated under the Broadcasting Act (Canada) (the "Broadcasting Act") and the Telecommunications Act (Canada) (the "Telecommunications Act") and regulations thereunder while Atlantic Broadband is regulated primarily by the Communications Act of 1934 (United States) (the "Communications Act").
-In addition, Cogeco Connexion and Atlantic Broadband are both subject to other laws relating to copyright and intellectual property, data protection, privacy of personal information, spam, e-commerce, direct marketing and digital advertising which have become more prevalent in recent years.
+The Canadian and American telecommunications operations are subject to extensive and evolving laws, regulations and policies at the federal, provincial, state and local levels.
+Cogeco Connexion is primarily regulated under the Broadcasting Act [Canada] (the "Broadcasting Act"), the Telecommunications Act (Canada) (the "Telecommunications Act") and the Radiocommunication Act (Canada) (the "Radiocommunication Act") and regulations thereunder while Breezeline is regulated primarily by the Communications Act of 1934 (United States) (the "Communications Act").
+In addition, Cogeco Connexion and Breezeline are both subject to other laws relating to copyright and intellectual property, data protection, privacy of personal information, spam, e-commerce, direct marketing and digital advertising which have become more prevalent in recent years.